Periodontics Postgraduate Programs

 Additional requirements for the MS and PhD program applications.
 After provisional acceptance into the Periodontics Postgraduate Program, students must apply to the UIC Graduate School for acceptance into the certificate, and Master’s or PhD programs.
 Individuals seeking to participate in the Certificate/PhD option will need to gain acceptance independently to both the Periodontics Residency Program and PhD in Oral Sciences Program.

 Prepare Supplemental Materials.
-Application to the certificate program would require the following supplemental materials: Original Transcripts (from all professional schools and colleges); National Boards- I (required), and II (if available); TOEFL; Resume; Minimum of three recommendation letters; Copies of degrees, certificates, diplomas (if studied outside of U.S.)
+Application to the certificate program would require the following supplemental materials: Original Transcripts (from all professional schools and colleges); National Boards- I (required), and II (if available); TOEFL (if applicable); Resume; Personal Statement; Minimum of three recommendation letters; Copies of degrees, certificates, diplomas (if studied outside of U.S.)